 Is Now The Time To Lock In?

-Weighing My Options
+Weighing My Mortgage Options

 The last couple weeks I have been doing quite a bit of a reading on Canadian mortgage rates, and where the market is going.
 The conclusions I have come to are very interesting (if you’re still wondering what all this has to do with porting a mortgage, I promise we will get there).
 The traditional discounts available for variable mortgage rates have all but vanished.
 I’m not sure if that is because of the record-low prime rates we are seeing, or what the deal is, but the result is consistent across all types of lenders.
 Ordinarily, I would dispassionately look at the long-term variable vs fixed numbers and figure on saving money in the long run through choosing variable rates over the whole term of my mortgage.
 These are not ordinary times however, and it appears most Canadians are thinking like myself and trying to lock in these ultra-low rates for the foreseeable future.

-I’m sure I’ll eventually get around to comparing the 5-year and 10-year mortgages for my personal situation, in addition to looking at some 1-year variable options, but for the time being I wanted to see what my options were if I wanted to lock in some low rates, yet still have the flexibility to move if I want to (there is a large chance my girlfriend and I will look at moving in 2-4 years).
+I’m sure I’ll eventually get around to comparing the 5-year and 10-year mortgages for my personal situation, in addition to looking at some 1-year variable options, but for the time being I wanted to see what my options were if I wanted to lock in some low rates, yet still have the flexibility to move if I want to (there is a large chance my wife and I will look at moving in 2-4 years).
 So I did some research into how to port a mortgage, and what “porting a mortgage” even consisted of.
 Here is a basic summary of what I found:

 1) Porting a mortgage is the basic idea of transferring the debt you owe to the bank from one asset (your old house) to another (your new house).
 There are three basic scenarios if you decide on this option.
 If you choose not to port your mortgage and transfer it over to a new house, then you can always pay the penalty on the past mortgage and then simply shop around for the best new deal.
 The three basic scenarios that you are looking at if you choose to port a mortgage are: